lucasyoungers/pkmn-dex-string/README.md

 node index.js --batch <pokémon name 1> <pokémon name 2> ... <pokémon name n>
 ```

-The `--delimiter`, or `-d` flag allows you to specify a custom delimeter for lists of deck strings.
+The `--delimiter`, or `-d` flag allows you to specify a custom delimeter for lists of dex strings.
 The default value is `\n`, or a newline character.
 ```bash
 node index.js --delimiter=, <pokémon name>
 ```